paolinadoleva/Breakout/README.md

 * __jonathan.hill.15@cnu.edu__

 ## Rubric
-* 50 - Quality of your talk.
+* 50 - Quality of your content.
+  * 20 - Describe your game states definitions and state transitions.
+  * 15 - Describe the architecture of your game.
+  * 15 - Describe the technical challenges you faced.
 * 50 - Quality of your slides.
+  * 10 - None of your slides are __word walls__.
+  * 15 - You have visuals of your game.
+  * 15 - You have visuals/diagrams of your game's structure.
+  * 10 - You have concise bullet points.

 __Presentation Length:__
 I will take the final score from above and take off points for going under 4 minutes or over 6 minutes.